Email us for more info: E.P.I.C.WV@gmail.com

-Bonnie Pretre serves as the President of EPIC and is dedicated to forging and overseeing autism alliances throughout the Eastern Panhandle of West Virginia.
+Bonnie Pretre is one of the Founders of EPIC and continues to serve in an advisory role.
 It is through Bonnie's efforts that the Blue Ribbon Recreation Program was initiated and continues to operate via an alliance with Jefferson County Parks and Recreation.

 Carolyn Vigil Co-Founded EPIC with Bonnie in 2010.
-She is the mother of a young adult on the spectrum and has been instrumental in EPIC's advocacy, education and recreation programming.
+She is a career computer software professional, education advocate, and mother of a young adult on the spectrum.
+Carolyn's leadership has brought resources an awareness to EPIC and other special needs organizations in our region.
+She leads EPIC's advocacy initiatives, education strategy, and recreation programming.
 Carolyn is dedicated to bringing resources and opportunities to EPIC and its members in the eastern panhandle of West Virginia.

 Dan Boyden Dan has served as Treasurer for EPIC since January 2017 and has found EPIC a wonderful, unique resource for parents of kids on the autism spectrum.